ansys/api-eigen-example/README.md

 An automatically generated version of the project's documentation is published every night under the following [link](https://apieigen.docs.pyansys.com/).

 Please, feel free to search on it more specific documentation of the project itself.

+## IMPORTANT NOTE!!

+This repository is **for demonstration purposes only**.
+It is not intended to expose the Eigen Library as a service, nor is it expected to be used as a product.
+This demo is intended to be used for demonstrating the REST and gRPC protocols via client-server interaction, with interactive examples, documentation and resources.

+It provides a baseline (or guidelines) for future projects which may have to deal with API protocols such as REST and gRPC, in different languages, with a higher level of complexity than a simple "Hello World" project.